 Bringing a Personal Injury Claim After a Tailgating Accident

 The central issue in motor vehicle accident cases is whether the defendant was negligent.
 Typically, this involves a four-step inquiry into whether the defendant owed the plaintiff a duty of care, whether the duty was breached, whether the plaintiff was harmed, and whether there was causation connecting the defendant’s carelessness to the plaintiff’s injuries.
 In rear-end car accident cases, moreover, Florida courts allow the plaintiff to rely on a rebuttable presumption that the defendant was negligent if the defendant was driving behind the plaintiff.
 This means that, after a crash in which a tailgating driver crashes into the back of the car in front of them, the courts assume that the tailgater was at fault.
 As a result, the main issue that is disputed may be damages rather than liability.
+Car accident lawyers assist in these cases.

 However, under Florida’s pure comparative fault law, a defendant may ask the court to consider whether the plaintiff also contributed to the accident through their own negligence.
 If the defendant is able to demonstrate that the plaintiff’s failure to act in a reasonably prudent manner contributed to the collision, the jury may apportion fault between the parties.
 The plaintiff still may recover damages for medical expenses, lost wages, pain and suffering, property damage, lost enjoyment of life, and other forms of harm, although the amount will be proportional to the degree of fault attributed to the defendant.
+Car accident lawyers at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.